rice-b/fof-blog/Content/Recipes/recipe-01.md

 ## Instructions
 <!-- Break down the instructions into clear steps.
 Use a conversational yet informative tone.
 Add equipment if appropriate.
 Use UK English throughout.
-     Add doneness instructions after the relevant step, and format the text in italics. -->
+     Add doneness instructions after the relevant step, and format the text in italics.
+     List any special equipment needed for the recipe, in this format: Equipment: **[Item]** -->

 Equipment: **Frying pan**
 <!-- List any special equipment needed for the recipe, in this format: Equipment: **[Item]** -->